-1. x and 8x are like terms, since they both have x as their variable part.
+1. The terms x and 8x are like terms, since they both have x as their variable part.

-2. 5x7y and 89x7y are like terms, since they both have x7y as their variable part.
+2. Both 5x7y and 89x7y are like terms, since they both have x7y as their variable part.

-3. 4 and 5 are like terms, since both are constants with no variable part.
-We know what we are getting them for Chanukah.
+3. The numbers 4 and 5 are like terms, since both are constants with no variable part.
+We know what we're getting them for Chanukah.

-1. x and x2 are not like terms, since they have different variable parts.
+1. The terms x and x2 are not like terms, since they have different variable parts.

-2. y and x are not like terms, since they have different variable parts.
+2. The variables y and x are not like terms, since they have different variable parts.

-3. x2y and xy2 are not like terms, since they have different variable parts.
+3. The terms x2y and xy2 are not like terms, since they have different variable parts.

 If we have a pile with 5 lemons and a pile with 6 lemons, we can combine them to get one pile with 11 lemons.
-Of course, what we actually should do is make lemonade, but that is more of a life philosophy and less of a mathematical solution.
-In this real-life situation—you may often be confronted with such a fruity scenario—the lemons are our variables.
+Of course, what we actually should do is make lemonade, but that's more of a life philosophy and less of a mathematical solution.
+In this real-life situation, the lemons are our variables.
 Therefore, we can combine like terms.
 Or, in this case, combine like lemons.